 “You are always dressed so smart!”
 Freddy Kuo remarks.
 It’s true.
 I usually like to dress in a well-ironed shirt and chino combo, even when I’m being a tourist.
 “I hope you are hungry,” he says.
 There’s a lot to eat here.
 It’s not big like Shillin market – that’s the biggest and most famous.
 But many locals like to come here and enjoy oyster omelette or taro cake.”
 Freddy speaks very good English, in part due to personal studies and also his regular visits to stay with his sister now living in Melbourne.
 He told me many details about his close family yesterday, which I made notes on to use for my article about his restaurant, Kuo Noodles.
 Freddy is Han Chinese, but considers himself completely Taiwanese.
 His father identifies as both Taiwanese and Chinese having come to Taiwan at the age of seven, along with roughly two million other Han Chinese immigrants after the Chinese civil war.

 I listened carefully to what he had to say about beef noodle soup, a Taiwanese staple.
 The Taiwanese style of beef noodle soup – using red braised beef, is made especially tender using ingredients including sherry and star anise.
 This style became popular with Han Chinese veterans who had fled to Taiwan.
 I imagine recipes shared between close knit communities, being adapted using different local ingredients to what they were used to.
 Freddy’s father had learnt the recipe from his veteran father and he and his wife set up Kuo Noodles in the seventies.
 With nearly forty years using a tried and tested method, slight perfections being made every so often, no wonder I was still craving the soup 24 hours later.
-The restaurant does offer a few other items including pan fried buns and noodle dishes of course, but the main attraction is the soup.
+The restaurant does offer a few other items including pan fried buns and pork noodle dishes, but the main attraction is the soup.
 Two options are available – spicy and regular.
 I opted for the spicy soup, deep red in colour with fresh noodles and generous chucks of beef falling apart in my mouth the second I began chewing.
 Freddy’s mother came over with a small version of the regular soup just so I could compare.
 The restaurant itself is small and nondescript.
 The best ones often are.
 The only indication of happy customers is a board on the wall near the counter with around 40 photos of worldwide travellers and Taiwanese celebrities who had paid a visit, all smiling alongside Freddy or his mother.

 Freddy and I walk past stands selling clothes and mobile phone covers, the traffic and noise increasing as we enter the main strip.
 It’s a compact market with stalls and and sit down eateries.